lenspire-dev/lenspire-dev/README.md

 # 💫 About Me:
-I am making full-stack web applications using express and sveltekit.<br><br>
+I am making full-stack web applications using Express and SvelteKit.<br><br>

 ## 🌐 Socials: